FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

 	python run.py <input_filepath> --complete [more optional flags and arguments*]

 	# Step-by-step complete output version - you may specify a bigger
-	# clockstep to speed up the step size between each screen print of
+	# "clockstep" to speed up the step size between each screen print of
 	# the complete solution
 	python run.py <input_filepath> --complete --clockstep 1 [more optional flags*]